JosiahFu/react-array-utils/README.md

     - `insertAfter`: Adds a new item after this item
 - `index`: The index of the item in the list
 - `arrayActions`: The same functions returned from `useArrayState`
+- `keys`: An array that should be the same size as `value` which contains the array keys for list render.
+See [React: Rendering Lists](https://react.dev/learn/rendering-lists) for more information.
+- `keyProp`: Names a property on each item of `value` which should contain its own array key.
+Mutually exclusive with `keys`.

+If neither of `keys` or `keyProp` are specified, it will default to using the array index.

 ### Example Usage